GIScience/osm-transform/README.md

 #debug_no_tag_filter = true;
 ```

-- The `cache_size` determines how many tile GTIFs are kept open in memory during the processing.
+- The `cache_limit` determines how many tile GTIFs are kept open in memory during the processing.
   A too high number might result in paging overhead degrading performance.
 - All tags matching the `remove_tag` regex are stripped from the data.
 - The max IDs settings must be adjusted when OSM data grows.